jpulse-net/jpulse-framework/docs/deployment.md

 ### What jpulse-setup Creates

-When you run `npx jpulse-setup` with production deployment:
+When you run `npx jpulse-configure` with production deployment:

 ```
 my-site/